liamhv31/Projects/Data-Exfiltration-Detection.md

 <img width="1514" height="616" alt="image" src="https://github.com/user-attachments/assets/ac210f8a-6414-4147-a73d-821c6731080b" />

 We can see that the top IP is the Google DNS server (8.8.8.8).
-We're looking for an internal, corporate, or pvivate IP, so this is not the answer.
+We're looking for an internal, corporate, or private IP address, so this is not the answer.
 The next IP with the most packets (72) is our answer.

 #### Splunk
 In Splunk, there are two ways to do this - the easy way, or the better way.
 The easy way would be to just click on the `src_ip` field after running your query and looking at what the top IP is.